The FABRICATION & ELECTRONICS Safety Manual

 - Shout only as a last resort.

-Three fire alarms are in the following locations:
+Three fire extinguishers are in the following locations:

-- in room 2250 on the wall adjacent to the inside of the front door.
+- in room 2250 on the wall near the back sink.

 - in room 2250 on the wall near the inside of the back door that leads to the freight elevator.

-- in room 2250K on the wall near the inside of the door that leads to the patio.
+- in room 2250K on the wall in the corner adjacent to the door that leads to the patio.

 In the event that a gunman is active on campus: